-In more than 95% of the County, the fluoride ion concentrations in the groundwaters from the upper bedrock aquifer(s) are less than 1.5 mg/L.
+In 95% of the County, the fluoride ion concentration in the groundwater from the upper bedrock aquifer(s) is less than 1.0 mg/L.

-The Piper tri-linear diagrams (see Appendix A) show that all chemical types of groundwater occur in the bedrock aquifers.
+The Piper tri-linear diagram (see Appendix A and CD-ROM) shows that all chemical types of groundwater occur in the upper bedrock aquifer(s).
 However, the majority of the groundwaters are sodium-bicarbonate types.